Generic name: methotrexate (injection) [ meth-oh-TREX-ate ]

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your methotrexate injection, or if you forget to use the medicine at home.
+Call your doctor for instructions if you miss an appointment for your Rasuvo, or if you forget to use the medicine at home.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of methotrexate injection can be fatal.